Education-Numerique/airstrip.js/README.md

 -------------

 In your DEPLOY_ROOT directory you will find:
-- a number of "static" resources, copied from the src directory - these are mondane
+- a number of "static" resources, copied from the src directory - these are mondane, edit or remove them at will
 - a lib directory, with category subdirectories, containing said built dependencies: frameworks (emberjs, jquery), loaders (requirejs, labjs), plugins, tooling, shims, etc
 - an airstrip.json file, containing a list of everything that has been built - this is the manifest to be used in other projects or build systems using this

-Every dependency has been built or fetched, in versions specified in the yaml file, renamed, and minified.
+Every dependency has been built or fetched, in versions specified in the yaml file, renamed, and minified (we use google closure to minify both css and js files, ECMA5 - not strict).

 Listing and managing simple dependencies
 -------------